 Second Year: Choosing a Direction

 The second year at Rotman is all about choice.
-You can specialize in 1 of 15 MBA majors, or customize your MBA experience by taking courses from a broad range of over 100 elective courses.
+You can specialize in one of eight MBA Emphases (majors), or customize your MBA experience by taking courses from a broad range of over 100 elective courses.
 You will also have the opportunity to assume a leadership position in our student-run industry clubs or Graduate Business Council to gain valuable executive experience, give back to the Rotman community, and broaden your network to include MBA students in the incoming class.

 Businesses operate within a complex environment of legal, ethical and governance-related issues.
 This course focuses on the role that managers play in not only recognizing these issues, but also in resolving them effectively and efficiently.
 Ethical behaviour starts with management and an organization built on sound principles serves as a benchmark by which all stakeholder interests are measured.
 Through “active” case analysis, this course will examine ethical decision making and its connection to the principles of good governance.

 The Joe Weider Foundation Leadership Development Lab (LDL)

 The Joe Weider Foundation Leadership Development Lab (LDL) is an innovative program that helps qualified Rotman students in their second year develop personally and professionally across a number of dimensions important to leadership.
 Grounded in the sciences of psychology and neurology, the LDL will develop your mastery of self-management, communication and interpersonal skills by exploring the implicit mental models necessary to intentionally reframe beliefs and shift behavioural patterns to better create desired outcomes.